 Track the flow of your product.
 Establish metrics to find out the time spent from the idea stage to the actual testing.
 The flow will show you what product is needed for the precise market.
 So, mind the areas where flow is incompatible with your goals.
 Sometimes you will need to fix the requirements to produce results better and faster.

 Lean methodologies help with adding market value to your product rapidly.
 Modern management methods will allow you to be competitive in the fast-changing market.
 Becoming a modern and efficient leader requires a change of your mindset.

 If you are stuck and would like support when building a startup company, hit us up.
-We have a lot of the Lean MVP projects under our belt.
-We will help with the Lean MVP Management approach and show you how to utilize its potential fully.
+We have a lot of the Lean Minimum Viable Product projects under our belt.
+We will help with the Lean Minimum Viable Product Management approach and show you how to utilize its potential fully.